mfer17/html_css/README.md

-# html_css
+<h1>Trekking</h1>
-I need to show you my skills in HTML and CSS
+<p>Trekking holds great importance for me, as I dedicate my free time to practicing it.
+This passion for outdoor activities also correlates with my interest in honing skills such as HTML, CSS, and jQuery.</p>